Α-Methyl-p-tyrosine

-Alpha-methyl-p-tyrosine (AMPT) is a tyrosine hydroxylase enzyme inhibitor and is therefore a drug involved in inhibiting the catecholamine biosynthetic pathway.
+α-Methyl-p-tyrosine (AMPT), or simply α-methyltyrosine, also known in its chiral 2-(S) form as metirosine, is a tyrosine hydroxylase enzyme inhibitor and is therefore a drug involved in inhibiting the catecholamine biosynthetic pathway.
 AMPT inhibits tyrosine hydroxylase whose enzymatic activity is normally regulated through the phosphorylation of different serine residues in regulatory domain sites.
 Catecholamine biosynthesis starts with dietary tyrosine, which is hydroxylated by tyrosine hydroxylase and it is hypothesized that AMPT competes with tyrosine at the tyrosine-binding site, causing inhibition of tyrosine hydroxylase.

 It has been used in the treatment of pheochromocytoma.
 It has been demonstrated to inhibit the production of melanin.
+It is available as a generic medication.

+Structure and stereochemistry

+AMPT is related to tyrosine, an amino-acid component of proteins.
+It contains an extra methyl group in the α-position where tyrosine would have a hydrogen atom.
+This position is a stereocentre and in natural amino-acids takes the S absolute configuration.
+However, the alternative R form of AMPT is also known, as is the racemic material which contains equal amounts of the R and S isomers.
+The S isomer has been developed as the drug metirosine and, as with many chiral drugs, the racemate was also of interest as a potentially cheaper material, known as racemetirosine.

 Pharmacology

 Effect on catecholamine biosynthesis

 AMPT inhibits catecholamine biosynthesis at the first step—the hydroxylation of tyrosine.
 Reduction in catecholamines and their metabolites (normetanephrine, metanephrine, and 4-hydroxy-3-methoxymandelic acid) result from the inhibition of tyrosine using AMPT.
 AMPT doses of 600 to 4,000 mg per day cause a 20 to 79 percent reduction in total catecholamines in Pheochromocytoma patients.
 Increase in dosage increases the magnitude of catecholamine synthesis inhibition.
 This increasing inhibitory effect is seen in dosages up to 1500 mg per day; at higher doses, the inhibitory effect of AMPT decreases.
 The maximum effect of orally administered AMPT occurs 48 to 72 hours after administration of the drug.
 Catecholamine production levels return to normal 72 to 96 hours after administration of the drug ceases.
 Dosages as low as 300 mg per day have been found to have an effect on catecholamine production, which can be measured through urinary excretion analysis and cerebral spinal fluid assays.

 AMPT is successful at inhibiting catecholamine production in humans whether the rate of synthesis is high, as in pheochromocytoma, or normal as in patients with hypertension.